RockitBootcamp/Student-Resources/Misc/LanguageCharacteristics.md

 these languages provide the fast low-level control that is needed.
 A language with manual memory management allows for fast direct access to memory, i/o systems & other hardware.
-This is ideal for operating systems and their components, programming language tools, compilers, & interpreters, and software that pushes the memory, network, & cpu limits of its hardware.
+This is ideal for operating systems and their components, programming language tools, compilers, & interpreters, and software that pushes the memory, i/o, & cpu limits of its hardware.

+With manual memory management the developer must see to it that for all heap variables:
+- all memory is be released/deleted as soon as it is no longer needed
+- memory is NOT accessed after it has been released
+- element/field accesses are within the allocated bounds

-### Languages with Manual Memory Management
+#### Languages with Manual Memory Management
 - C/C++
-- Objective-C
+- Objective-C (it is hybrid: manual and automatic)
 - Go

-Tend to be us
+### Garbage Collection
+Garbage collection is a system that keeps track of all the heap variables and releases their memory when they are no longer used.
+This is a big deal!
+This means that for most cases, you don't have to even think about memory usage or management.
+It does come at a cost though, the overhead of the GC running can make programs slower to start, slower to run and even trigger short freezes in cases of very high cpu utilization.

-### Languages with Garbage Collection
+#### Languages with Garbage Collection
 - PHP
 - javascript
 - Java/C#